Thomasvidalenc/DMML2022_IWC/README.md

 - difficulty: The difficulty level of the sentence (from A1 to C2).
 This column would be your target variable.

 #### Plan :

 To build our model for this project, we decided to do it in 3 parts:

-i.
-Work in the dataset without using any data cleaning ii.
-Work in the dataset with cleaning iii.
-Use the french version of "Bert", "Camembert"
+- Work in the dataset without using any data cleaning
+- Work in the dataset with cleaning
+- Use the french version of "Bert", "Camembert"

 ## Summary of results table